Other Names for this Disease

 - The Desmoid Tumor Research Foundation Web site offers information on desmoid tumors.
 Click on the link above to access this page.

 - Genetics Home Reference contains information on Desmoid tumor.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - MeSH® (Medical Subject Headings) is a terminology tool used by the National Library of Medicine.
 Click on the link to view information on this topic.